David Bowie: Relationships

-Bowie married his first wife, Mary Angela Barnett, on 19 March 1970 at Bromley Register Office in Bromley, London.
+In the 1960s, Bowie had relationships with the singer Dana Gillespie and dancer Hermione Farthingale.
+He dedicated songs to both of them.
+Bowie married his first wife, Mary Angela Barnett, on 19 March 1970 in Bromley, London.
 Their son Duncan, born on 30 May 1971, was at first known as Zowie.
 Angie later described her and David's union as a marriage of convenience.
 "We got married so that I could [get a permit to] work.
 I didn't think it would last and David said, before we got married, 'I'm not really in love with you' and I thought that's probably a good thing," she said.
 Bowie said about Angie that "living with her is like living with a blow torch".
-The couple divorced on 8 February 1980; David received custody of Duncan.
-After the expiration of the gag order that was part of their divorce agreement, Angie wrote a memoir of their turbulent marriage, titled Backstage Passes: Life on the Wild Side with David Bowie.
+David and Angie had an open marriage and dated other people during it.
+The couple divorced on 8 February 1980.

-David met Somali-American model Iman in Los Angeles following the Sound+Vision Tour in October 1990.
-They married in a private ceremony in Lausanne on 24 April 1992.
-The wedding was solemnised on 6 June in Florence.
-The couple's marriage influenced the content of Black Tie White Noise, particularly on tracks such as "The Wedding"/"The Wedding Song" and "Miracle Goodnight".
+Throughout the 1980s, Bowie had several relationships, including an engagement to his Glass Spider Tour dancer Melissa Hurley.
+He met Somali-American model Iman in October 1990, marrying in a private ceremony in Lausanne on 24 April 1992.
 They had one daughter, Alexandria "Lexi" Zahra Jones, born on 15 August 2000.
 The couple resided primarily in New York City and London and owned an apartment in Sydney's Elizabeth Bay and Britannia Bay House on the island of Mustique.
 Following Bowie's death, Iman expressed gratitude that the two were able to maintain separate identities during their marriage.